courtiol/coronaR/README.md

             type_minor = "cumul",
             baseline_minor = "world",
             select_minor = "last_day",
-            title = "Cumulative deaths by COVID19 on the worst and last day (dull & bright colour)\nrelative to baseline worldwide mortality")
+            title = "Cumulative deaths by COVID19 on the worst and last day (dark & light colour)\nrelative to baseline worldwide mortality")
 ```

 <img src="figures/README/plot4-1.png" width="100%" />

-## More advanced usage
+## More advanced usage of the package

 ### Do your own plot